Magic Eraser To Spot Cleaning Walls

 5. Work in Small Sections

-Wipe the area with a wet cloth to remove any dirt particles or particles remaining from the eraser when the mark has been erased.
-This ensures there will be no dirt particles in that area of the wall for dirt and grime to cling to.
+Wipe off the area with a moist cloth to get rid of any dirt particles or particles remaining from the eraser after having eliminated the mark.
+There will then be nothing whatsoever for dirt and grime to adhere to in that area of the wall.

 7. Dry